vectorgrp/sil-kit/docs/usage/demos.rst

         - --help
             Show the help message.
           --registry-uri
             The URI of the registry to start.
-          --message-size
+Default: silkit://localhost:8500 --message-size
             Sets the message size.
+Default: 1000
           --message-count
             Sets the number of messages to be send in each simulation step.
-          --number-participants
+Default: 50 --number-participants
             Sets the number of simulation participants.
-          --number-simulation-runs
+Default: 2 --number-simulation-runs
             Sets the number of simulation runs to perform.
-          --simulation-duration
+Default: 4 --simulation-duration
             Sets the simulation duration (virtual time).
-          --configuration
+Default: 1s --configuration
             Path and filename of the participant configuration YAML or JSON file.
+Default: empty --write-csv
+            Path and filename of csv file with benchmark results.
+Default: empty
    *  -  Parameter Example
       -  .. parsed-literal::
             # Launch the BenchmarkDemo with positional arguments and a specified configuration file: